Disporum viridescens

-Disporum viridescens is a species of flowering plant in the genus Disporum.
+Disporum viridescens is a species of flowering plant in the family Colchicaceae.
 Like other species in the genus, it grows from a rhizome.
 The plant is 30 to 80 cm, with a stem that may branch.
 The leaves are more-or-less ovate in shape with a very short petiole (stalk).
 One or two open flowers are borne at the ends of stems; they have greenish white tepals which are 1.5 to 2 cm long.
 Flowering is in late spring to early summer (May to June in the northern hemisphere).
 Black berries around 1 cm in diameter appear a few months later.

 Plants grow in woodland or on grassy slopes at altitudes up to 600 m in northeastern China, eastern Russia, Japan, and Korea.